We're giving new meaning to activist investor with this protest tactic that borrows a tool from the financier elite. I'm talking about options.

 Among it's many crimes: defrauding millions of Americans, funding the Dakota Access Pipeline and financing the destruction of public housing in New York City.
 Wells Fargo deserves the death penalty.I'm thinking that visceral street protest demanding the nationalization of Wells Fargo combined with a canny options strategy that profits as the stock moves would be an explosive mixture...
 Can we pull it off?

-— Micah White is the author of The End of Protest: A New Playbook for Revolution and the Program Director of Activist Graduate School, an online school for experienced activists.
+— Micah White is the co-creator of Occupy Wall Street, the author of The End of Protest: A New Playbook for Revolution and the Program Director of Activist Graduate School, an online school for experienced activists.

 Update: This strategy just became a lot easier for activists now that Robinhood App has introduced $0 options trades.
 Now it is economically feasible to do the options protest tactic without incurring large brokerage fees.
 Click this referral link to learn more.